Newcastle tragedy: Father says ‘every breath is a struggle’ after deaths of children

 Andrew McGinley says Conor, Darragh and Carla ‘all had beautiful, bright futures’

-A handout family photograph Andrew McGinley and their children: Conor (9), Darragh (7) and Carla (3).
+A handout family photograph of Andrew McGinley and Deirdre Morley and their children; Conor (9), Darragh (7) and Carla (3).
 The children were found dead at their home on Friday.
+Photograph: via An Garda

+Conor (9), Carla (3) and Darragh McGinley (7) with their father Andrew McGinley.
+The children were found dead in a house in Co Dublin on Friday night.
+Handout photograph: Andrew McGinley/An Garda Síochána.

+Flowers are seen outside the McGinley family’s home in Newcastle, Co Dublin on Monday.
+Photograph: Colin Keegan/Collins.

-The father of three children who were found dead in their home in west Dublin on Friday night has said they had “beautiful, bright futures” ahead of them and that “every breath is a struggle”.
+The father of three children found dead in their home in Co Dublin on Friday night has said they had “beautiful, bright futures” ahead of them and that since their deaths “every breath is a struggle”.

+The bodies of Conor (9), Darragh (7) and Carla McGinley (3) were discovered in their home at Parson’s Court in Newcastle just before 8pm.

-In a statement released by Andrew McGinley on Tuesday morning, he said: “There are no words.
+In a statement released by their father, Andrew McGinley, on Tuesday morning, he said: “There are no words.
 There is only devastation, grief and anguish.
 Every breath is a struggle.

 “Conor, Darragh and Carla are adored.
 They all had beautiful, bright futures ahead of them with family, friends and a community who love them.